 And you will too.

-What do you wish someone had told you after your diagnosis?
+What piece of advice do you wish someone had given you early on?

 Where do you find the best support?